jackycgq/English-workshop/TCS 三级跳「商务英语写作」/5-Progress Report Jul 15 to Jul 19 2013.md

 - Preparing for table tennis contest.Estimated completion date:July 22,2013

 ### To Do
 - Purchase a new industrial floor polisher.
-I had hoped to complete this task by July 23, but Finance Deparment has not paid the invoice, which would delay the delivery of the product.
+I **had hoped to**(虚拟语气，我本希望，但因为未预见的因素未能实现) complete this task by July 23, but Finance Deparment has not paid the invoice, which would delay the delivery of the product.
 I will remind Finance Department the first thing next Monday.
-- Install the new energy-saving lightbulls in all working areas.Estimated completion date: July 24th,2013.
-I will apply for work hours adjustment because this task can only be done during after-work hours.
+- Install the new energy-saving lightbulls in all working areas.**Estimated completion date:** July 24th,2013.
+I will apply for work hours adjustment because this task can only be done during **after-work hours**.
 - Organize the training course of Effective Communication in Workplace.The introduction of the trainer and syllabus are attched for your approval.